benchristel/process-to-processes/src/about-this-book/index.md

 ## The Role of Individuals

-If the quality of our software depends to such a great extent on the health of the whole development system, can individual programmers do anything to improve the software?
-I think they certainly can.
+If the quality of our software depends to such a great extent on the health of the whole development system, can individual programmers do anything to improve it?
+I think they can.

 In a healthy system, programmers have a certain degree of autonomy.
 Managers set a direction and a budget, listen to the programmers' feedback about what will fit within the budget, and then let the programmers loose and trust them to do their best work.
 The key word there is "trust".
 Programmers and managers have to trust each other.
 In order for trust to be genuine, it must be earned.
 The way that programmers earn trust is by reliably delivering high-quality work within a budget.
 Doing that, and balancing all the human and technical factors in play, takes a great deal of skill and expertise.<!--A system where trust is given but not earned will be weakened, as managers learn to accept sub-par quality and programmers never get feedback about which skills they could improve.-->